Click Here to download the full referenced content below in PDF format.

 - Offering transportation or reminder cards and involving family in the care can help prevent missed appointments

-- Avoid use of stigmatizing language
+- Avoid the use of stigmatizing language

 - Educate patients to prevent a negative perception of long-acting medications